-University: University College London
+University: University of Bristol

 Contentious construction work involves the resolution of disputes by way of litigation, mediation, adjudication or arbitration.
 Non-contentious work involves drafting and negotiating contracts and advising on projects, insurance, health and safety, environmental matters and insolvency.
 Clients range from industry associations, insurers, contractors, architects, engineers, public authorities and government bodies to major companies and partnerships.